For Immediate Help Call us at 1-866-601-5518.

 Supporting evidence is crucial.
 Your Social Narrative Statement of Social Disadvantage should only contain evidence sufficient to lead the SBA to conclude that more likely than not bias was a reason.
 Applicants should try to include as much corroborating evidence as possible.
 Affidavits, letters or reports can be beneficial.

-- Your 8a Disadvantage Narrative Statement– What Does Socially Disadvantaged Mean? should be analyzed to see if your claimed chronic and substantial social disadvantage incident was brought about by the claimed bias.
+- Your 8a Narrative Statement of Economic Disadvantage – What Does Socially Disadvantaged Mean? should be analyzed to see if your claimed chronic and substantial social disadvantage incident was brought about by the claimed bias.
 See Southern Aire, SBA No. BDP-453, at 12-13.

 - To be socially disadvantaged, you must show “the quality and measure of evidence necessary to meet the preponderance of the evidence standard in supporting your case of social disadvantage.”